cnydo/aerial-image-object-detection/README.md

 - `--nbs` (int, optional): nominal batch size.
 Defaults to 64.
 - `--val` (bool, optional): validate/test during training.
 Defaults to True.
 - `--plots` (bool, optional): save plots and images during train/val.
 Defaults to False.
+-  `--logging` (bool, optional): whether to log to wandb.
+Default to False
 > [!Important]
 > Change the parameter `data` to absolute path of yaml file if the current working dir is not `data/`
 > ```